-- The annual base salary for this position is $72,500 (Cambridge)/ $78,900 (SF).
+- A commitment to pay parity and salary equity.
+The 2023 annual base salary for this position is $80,475 (Cambridge)/ $88,542 (SF).
 In addition, this role is eligible for a competitive Performance Based Incentive Compensation.

 - Comprehensive health and dental insurance plans.

-- Generous paid time off plan, including up to 15 holidays, two weeks of accrued vacation, and two personal days per year.
+- Generous paid time off plan, including up to 15 holidays, three weeks of accrued vacation, and two personal days per year.

 - 401(k) plan with a 1:1 Employer Match up to 5% of total compensation.